US Senate votes on war powers resolution to block Trump’s Iran military action

 Details reported by only one source:

-- This was the 10th time the Senate has tried to stop the war.
+- The vote was the 10th time the Senate had tried to stop the Iran war, with past efforts failing by wider margins.

 - Senator Chuck Schumer called Trump’s Iran policy 'one of the worst foreign policy forays America has ever made.'

-- Trump and Republican allies have questioned the constitutionality of the 1973 War Powers Act.
+- Trump questioned the constitutionality of the 1973 War Powers Act, arguing it is not binding.

 Source Articles